Sun-Lab-NBB/ataraxis-data-structures/README.md

 ## Acknowledgments

-- All Sun Lab [members](https://neuroai.github.io/sunlab/people) for providing the inspiration and comments during the development of this library.
+- All Sun lab [members](https://neuroai.github.io/sunlab/people) for providing the inspiration and comments during the development of this library.
 - [numpy](https://github.com/numpy/numpy) project for providing low-level functionality for many of the classes exposed through this library.